-The following energy retailers had an obligation under REES for the 2016 year.
+The following energy retailers have an obligation under REES for the 2017 year.

 Third party contractors